 As you review your next steps and confirm your enrollment, you can find answers to commonly asked questions within our Admission Decision FAQs.

 You have likely landed on this page from your admission letter.
 Be sure to keep your letter handy.
 It includes important information about your semester of admission, major, advising college, resident status and University ID (UID).
-If you have not yet seen your letter, log in to your MyCoalition account, proceed to the University of Maryland section on the Colleges list and click on View Decision Letter.
+If you have not yet seen your letter, log in to the Terps Application Portal and select the View Your Decision Letter button.

 Newly admitted students may be able to acquire their Directory ID approximately one business day after the date of their admission decision.
 To create your Directory ID, please go to identity.umd.edu.

 After acquiring your Directory ID, you will also need to set up Multi-Factor Authentication (MFA).
 Both your Directory ID and the MFA will be necessary to complete your Housing and Dining Agreement (required of all students living in residence halls) as well as to access other UMD systems such as student financial aid, registration for orientation and courses, and most other student services.
 Additional information on how to enroll in MFA can be found online.
 If you need any assistance please contact the Division of Information Technology.

-It may take up to 48 business hours for your Directory ID to become effective.
+It may take up to two business days for your Directory ID to become effective.
 Creating your Directory ID does not require confirming your enrollment at UMD.
 However, once your Directory ID has been activated, a TERPmail account will automatically be created for you.
 You will receive an email from DIT with instructions on setting up a password for your account.

 Every new first-year student who desires to live in campus residence halls must complete the Housing and Dining Agreement by May 1, to be eligible to live on campus.
 You must acquire your Directory ID prior to completing this step.